 Make the Stowe Visitor Center your first stop when you arrive on campus.
 Here you can purchase tickets for the Stowe House Experience and explore resources for taking action on social issues that matter to you.

-Allow time to shop in the Museum Store located inside the Visitor Center.
-You’ll find Stowe-themed merchandise and gifts for the writer, the gardener, the activist, or lover of Victoriana.
-Find your perfect souvenir!
+Allow time to shop in the Museum Shop located inside the Visitor Center.
+You’ll find social justice influenced souvenir!

 Your purchases support programs and preservation.